espruino/EspruinoTools/README.md

  will then contain everything that's needed to use EspruinoTools */ esp.init(callback);

-/** Send a file to an Espruino on the given port, call the callback when done */ esp.sendFile (port, filename, callback);
+/** Send a file to an Espruino on the given port, call the callback when done (calls 'init' automatically) */ esp.sendFile (port, filename, callback);

-/** Execute an expression on Espruino, call the callback with the result */ esp.expr(port, expr, callback(result));
+/** Execute an expression on Espruino, call the callback with the result (calls 'init' automatically) */ esp.expr(port, expr, callback(result));

-/** Flash the given firmware file to an Espruino board. */ esp.flash(port, filename, callback);
+/** Flash the given firmware file to an Espruino board (calls 'init' automatically) */ esp.flash(port, filename, callback);
 ```